-The school budget includes money for supporting children with SEND and the head of school / executive head decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the local governing body, based on needs in the school.
+The school budget includes money for supporting children with SEND and the Head Teacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the local governing body, based on needs in the school.
 The school identifies the needs of SEND pupils on a SEND register in conjunction with a resource-based provision map.
 This identifies all support given within school and is reviewed at least termly so that the needs of children are met, and resources are deployed as effectively as possible.